How to get free and cheap makeup

 Boots Advantage Card

-The Boots Advantage Card is one of the more generous schemes out there – for every £1 you spend in store, you get four points which are equal to 4p.
-You can then use these points in store and online, but they have to cover the entire cost of an item (you can't use your points to pay for half of something, and then pay the rest yourself).
+For every £1 you spend in-store and online, you get three points which are equal to 3p.
+You can then use these points in-store and online, but they have to cover the entire cost of an item (you can't use your points to pay for half of something, and then pay the rest yourself).

 Debenhams Beauty Club Card